Meeting the child, not the diagnosis

 Every family’s story is different.
 We create an approach that fits yours.

-Sessions with children take place in person.
+Sessions with children take place in person in Bude, North Cornwall.

 I do not generally offer online therapy for children, although I may make an exception when a young person is unable to leave their home due to anxiety, illness or extreme distress.